 Inject the UNION Query:

-to combine the results of the original query with the injected query.
+Use UNION SELECT to combine the results of the original query with the injected query.

 Example: If the application is vulnerable, it will display the results of both the original query and the injected query.